MrBlindMouse/db_connector/README.md

 ```

 ## Coming soon
-Call tableClass = generateClasses(schema, path) to create classes for each table.
+Call tableClass = generateClasses(schema, path) to create classes for interacting with created tables.

 ## Notes
 Requires Python 3.6+ and SQLite 3.35.0+ for DROP COLUMN support.